cpp-for-yourself/lectures-and-homeworks/lectures/variant.md

 <img src="images/banana_apple_empty.png" alt="Variant memory" align="right" width=200 style="margin: 0.5rem">

-Or, coming back to our "box" analogy, as our box needs to be big enough to hold a banana, if we put an apple into it, some space will be left unused.
+Or, coming back to our "box" analogy, as our box needs to be big enough to hold a banana type, if we put an apple into it, some space will be left unused.
+Here we of course assume that the size of the fruits corresponds to the amount of memory they take up in memory.

 ### Use `std::monostate` to allow for "empty" variants